ligiacavallini/php-guide-pt_BR/pages/php-basics.md

 de um inteiro.
 Números integrais são internamente convertidos para bits:
 `5 -> 0101 = 0*8 + 1*4 + 0*2 + 1*1`

+Bit shifting in PHP is arithmetic.
+Bits shifted off either end are discarded.
+Left shifts have zeros shifted in on the right while the sign bit is shifted out on the left, meaning the sign of an operand is not preserved.
+Right shifts have copies of the sign bit shifted in on the left, meaning the sign of an operand is preserved.

 Utilize parênteses para ter certeza da precedência desejada.
 Por exemplo, `$a & $b == true` avalia a equivalência  e então o operador bit-a-bit; enquanto `($a & $b) == true` avalia bit-a-bit e então a equivalência.